asakeron/cljs-webgl/README.md

 Documentation
 ----
-For generating the documentation, run `lein marg src-cljs`.
+For generating the documentation, run `lein marg src/cljs`.